jisshub/Sass-Crash-Course/README.md

 ### Using Sass Compiler NPM

-- install it and run the compiler to watch changes,
+- install it and run the compiler to compile scss/sass to css,

 ```bash